biosustain/python_package/developing.md

         run: python -m pytest tests
 ```

-This files also allows to create `PyPI` releases automatically if you register your
+This workflow also allows to create `PyPI` releases automatically if you register your
 project on `PyPI` (or `TestPyPI` for testing first) and create a GitHub release:

 ```yaml